-Goal: Healthy rangeland that supports livestock grazing and wildlife habitat and to understand the importance of rangeland resources to the local economy and quality of life.

-· Work with Ramah Navajo Natural Resources to achieve this goal
+Goal: Healthy rangelands that support livestock grazing and wildlife habitat; understand the importance of rangeland resources, management, and conservation to the local economy and quality of life.
+Work with Ramah Navajo Natural Resources to achieve this goal.

-- Establish a system of grazing through a multi-year management program - Protect the rangeland ecosystem, create a balance range and other uses and manage the range so as to protect habitat for a variety of plant and animal species - · Establish conservation area for wildlife habitat - Regenerate rangelands, prevent overgrazing and provide for the preservation of natural foods and medicines - Manage rangelands so as to protect and conserve water resources that flow through and under the rangeland areas - Promote and improve the cattle/livestock industry through education and responsible chapter farm/livestock management policies and practices - Improve the condition and productivity of the Ramah Navajo rangelands, improve forage quality, improve wildlife habitat and water quality, and reduce erosion - Preserve and protect natural resources (e.g. Malpai area; forest and woodlands, water sources, etc.)
+- Establish a system of grazing through a multi-year land management program - Develop a land management plan for Bond Ranch, Nicoll Ranch, White Land - Protect the rangeland ecosystem, create a balance between grazing and other uses; manage rangelands to protect habitat for a variety of plant and animal species - Establish conservation areas for wildlife habitat and/or environmentally sensitive species; begin with White Land - Regenerate rangelands, prevent overgrazing and provide for the preservation of natural foods and medicines - Manage rangelands to protect and conserve water resources that flow through and under the rangeland areas - Promote and improve the cattle/livestock industry through education/training and responsible chapter farm/livestock management policies and practices - Improve the condition and productivity of the rangelands, improve forage quality, improve wildlife habitat and water quality, and reduce erosion - Preserve and protect natural resources (e.g. Malpai area; forest and woodlands, water sources, etc.)